Addison Holley

 Addison Holley (born May 18, 2000) is a Canadian actress who has had starring roles in several television series.

-Holley was born in Burlington, Ontario.
-In 2016, she was nominated for the Daytime Emmy Award for Outstanding Performer in a Children's Series for her work in Annedroids.
-She is the voice of the title character in Ella the Elephant, Hazel in Little Charmers, Tessa in Peg + Cat, Amaya/Owlette in PJ Masks, Miss Elaina in Daniel Tiger's Neighborhood and Alexis in Pinkalicious & Peterrific.
-Her younger sister, Kallan, was the voice of Skye from PAW Patrol.
+In 2016, Holley was nominated for the Daytime Emmy Award for Outstanding Performer in a Children's Series for her role as Anne in Annedroids.
+She is the voice of the title character Ella in Ella the Elephant, Hazel in Little Charmers, Tessa in Peg + Cat, Amaya/Owlette in PJ Masks, Miss Elaina in Daniel Tiger's Neighborhood (until 2020) and Alexis in Pinkalicious & Peterrific.
+Her younger sister, Kallan, was the voice of Skye in PAW Patrol while she was the voice of Julia for the first four seasons.